Friday, October 22, 2010

 SCENE XXIII: HOSPITAL PARKING LOT – DAY

-Kirbo, who's obviously gotten the job, pokes his head out of Mr. Kim’s Mercedes and hisses at the snarky private chauffeur to open his door.
+Kirbo, who's gotten the job, pokes his head out of Mr. Kim’s Mercedes and hisses at the snarky private chauffeur to open his door.
 She reluctantly does as she is told and Kirbs springs out of the car towards where Dale Biberman is walking into work, not with a dagger or poison acid or straight razor in his hand but a copy of the Wall St. Journal, because he is a lame-o.

 Later, at the trial, the chauffeur will be called as a witness.
 Here is an exerpt from her testimony: